Download the Guide!

 Cost

 Cost is, of course, at the top of the list.
-According to Community College Review, tuition at Oregon community colleges on average is $4,694 per year for in-state students and $7,748 for out-of-state students.
-However, many of the accredited electrician programs listed here are part of apprenticeship programs and tuition may be reimbursed by or paid for outright by the student’s employer or union.
+Tuition at Oregon community colleges typically ranges from $4,000 to $5,000 per year for in-state students.
+However, many of the accredited electrician programs listed here are part of apprenticeship programs, and tuition may be reimbursed by or paid for outright by the student's employer or union.
 There will be some variations in fees at each school, too, so be sure to review all of the costs involved.

 There are also always costs for books and tools, but those tools are yours to keep as you enter your chosen occupational field.
 All students who are interested in receiving federal (Pell Grant) and any state grants apply by completing the Free Application for Federal Student Aid (FAFSA) form online.